Louis Pinkham

-Louis H. Pinkham Jr. (January 1888 – February 5, 1919) was an American football player and coach.
-He played college football at the University of Oregon from 1907 to 1910 as a tackle and served as the head football coach at Oregon in 1912, compiling a record of 3–4.
+Louis H. Pinkham Jr. (January 1888 – February 5, 1919) was an American college football player and coach.
+He played football at the University of Oregon from 1907 to 1910 as a tackle and served as the head football coach at Oregon in 1912, compiling a record of 3–4.
 He also served as an assistant coach to Oregon in 1910 and 1911.
 By 1916, Pinkham was working as a land surveyor and civil engineer for the United States Federal Government.
 Pinkam was commissioned a first lieutenant and served with the United States Army during World War I. He participated in the Meuse-Argonne Offensive and the Second Battle of the Marne.
 Pinkham died of bronchopneumonia, in France on February 5, 1919.